mne-tools/mne-incubator/README.md

 ## Code organization

 The directory structure of this repository mirrors the one of MNE-Python.
 When you add new functionality, place it in the location where you would expect it to end up in the MNE-Python repository.
-Your code may depend on the development version of MNE-Python and other submodules of MNE-sandbox.
-At least one example script should be placed in the `mne_sandbox/examples` folder.
+Your code may depend on the development version of MNE-Python and other submodules of MNE-incubator.
+At least one example script should be placed in the `mne_incubator/examples` folder.